falstro/minute-http/README.md

 `libminute-httpd` provides a minimal HTTP service using `libminute-http`, with client provided callbacks to handle the actual requests.
-Requests are read from -- and responses are written to -- file descriptors using POSIX scatter/gather I/O (readv and writev) using client provided memory blocks as ring buffers.
+Requests are read from -- and responses are written to -- file descriptors using POSIX scatter/gather I/O (readv and writev) operating on client provided memory blocks as ring buffers.

 There's currently no actual networking set up or threading code in this library, which has to be provided by the surrounding application.